SumoLogic/sumologic-documentation/docs/csa/search-and-monitor.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+How you use Cloud Security Analytics features is up to you.
+But in this article, we'll help you get started by showing you how to build a dashboard to search and monitor security data.
 Monitoring user activity helps you understand what they are doing in your environment.
 By monitoring user activity, you may be able to discover and isolate potential malicious activity before it impacts your system.

-In this article, we describe how to create a dashboard to search and monitor [AWS CloudTrail](/docs/integrations/amazon-aws/cloudtrail/) logs.
+In this article, we describe how to query [AWS CloudTrail](/docs/integrations/amazon-aws/cloudtrail/) logs.
 A CloudTrail log is a record in JSON format.
 The log contains information about requests for resources in your account, such as:

 * who made the request
 * the services used